 Online Open House – Jun.
 23 - Jul.
 31, 2023

-Thank you to everyone who left feedback in our online open house to learn about the changes to the interchanges, potential access roads and multiuse path options.
+Thank you to everyone who participated in our online open house and learned about the changes to the interchanges, potential access roads and multiuse path options.

 In-Person Open House – July 12, 2023

 Thank you to everyone who stopped by the Polk County Fairgrounds between 4 p.m. and 7 p.m. to learn more about our project.